sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 It will do so by:

 - moving to a shared accountability amongst software stakeholders (which includes "the business")
-- improving the responsivness of IT by investing in internal capabilities
+- improving the responsiveness of IT by investing in internal capabilities

 Achieving the above is mostly about cultural change as the ESDC IT Strategy looks to empower its existing teams, giving them more autonomy so they can more quickly respond to change.
 Hence the strategy will focus heavily on improving the culture within the organization.